Tideland (film): Plot

-During Jeliza-Rose's wanderings, she eventually encounters and befriends her neighbors, a mentally impaired young man called Dickens and his older sister Dell who is blind in one eye from a bee sting.
-At this point the story begins to unfold, revealing a past connection between Dell and Jeliza-Rose's deceased father.
-The eccentric neighbors take the girl under their wing, going so far as to preserve Noah's body via taxidermy (which Dell and Dickens did to their own dead mother).
-Amorous feelings, initiated mostly by the much younger Jeliza-Rose, begin to creep into the childlike relationship between her and Dickens, and it is revealed that the deeply troubled Dickens, a man-child who once drove a school bus in front of an oncoming train, keeps a stash of dynamite in his bedroom that he intends to use against the "Monster Shark" he believes is roaming the countryside.
-The Monster Shark is, in reality, the nightly passenger train that travels past the farmhouse where Jeliza-Rose and her dead father reside.
+During Jeliza-Rose's wanderings, she eventually encounters and befriends her neighbors, a mentally impaired young man called Dickens and his older sister Dell, who is blind in one eye from a bee sting, and who has a past connection to Jeliza-Rose's deceased father Noah.
+The eccentric neighbors take the girl under their wing, going so far as to preserve Noah's body via taxidermy.
+Amorous feelings, initiated mostly by the much younger Jeliza-Rose, begin to creep into the childlike relationship between her and Dickens, and it is revealed that the deeply troubled Dickens once drove a school bus in front of an oncoming train and keeps a stash of dynamite in his bedroom that he intends to use against the "monster shark" he believes is roaming the countryside (in reality, the nightly passenger train that travels past the farmhouse where Jeliza-Rose and her dead father reside).
 It is also revealed that Dell and Noah were once "kissers", as Jeliza-Rose finds pictures of the two in the room Dell shares with her own taxidermied mother.

-At the end of the film, following a violent confrontation between Dell, Dickens and Jeliza-Rose, a train wreck is caused by Dickens' dynamite, creating a scene of chaos near the farmhouse.
-Wandering about the wreckage, and among the confusion of injured travelers, Jeliza-Rose is discovered by a woman who survived, and she assumes the little girl is also a victim of the train wreck.
-The film ends with the woman embracing Jeliza-Rose, who stares with stunned confusion at the wreckage.
+Following a violent confrontation between Dell, Dickens and Jeliza-Rose, a train wreck is caused by Dickens' dynamite, creating a scene of chaos near the farmhouse.
+Wandering the wreckage among the confusion of injured travelers, Jeliza-Rose is discovered by a woman who survived, who assumes she is another victim of the wreck.
+The woman offers to adopt Jeliza-Rose, and they sit together by the burning train and watch as fireflies flit through the sky overhead.